jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 cases of XML-attributes.

 One important use case of attributes is to add or remove css-classes to the "class"-attribute.
-The "class"-attribute understood as containg a set of whitespace delimited strings.
+The "class"-attribute understood as containing a set of whitespace delimited strings.
 Module "nodetree" provides a few functions to simplify class-handling::